Career profile

 Data on the skills needed by Special Forces Members is not yet complete.
 Please check back later.

-The information provided on this page is adapted from data and descriptions published by the U.S. Department of Labor, Employment and Training Administration under the CC BY 4.0 license.
-TraitLab has modified some information for ease of use and reading, and the U.S. Department of Labor, Employment, and Training Administration has not approved, endorsed, or tested these modifications.
+The information on this page is adapted from data and descriptions published by the U.S. Department of Labor, Employment and Training Administration under the CC BY 4.0 license.
+TraitLab has modified some information for ease of use and reading; the U.S. Department of Labor has not approved, endorsed, or tested these modifications.